Ruined King: Setting and characters

 Ruined King: A League of Legends Story takes the player on a journey through Bilgewater and the Shadow Isles, regions of the world of Runeterra, the canon setting of League of Legends.

-Bilgewater is a port city on the Serpent Isles, a town of outlaws, opportunity and anarchy.
-The only law is that of the pirate captains - chief among them Gangplank the Saltwater Scourge, ruthless captain of the Dreadway and leader of the Jagged Hooks gang.
-Sarah Fortune saw Gangplank kill her mother with the selfsame pistols he commissioned from her: now a grown woman and a captain in her own right, Fortune has taken back the pistols that are her birthright and with them her revenge, blowing up the Dreadway with Gangplank on it.
-Fortune seeks to rule Bilgewater, but as we see at the beginning of the game there are still some captains who oppose her rule.
+Bilgewater is a port city in the Serpent Isles, and a town of outlaws, opportunity, and anarchy.
+The only law is that of the pirate captains', chief among whom is Gangplank, the Saltwater Scourge: a ruthless captain of the Dreadway and leader of the Jagged Hooks gang.
+Sarah Fortune saw Gangplank kill her mother with the selfsame pistols he commissioned from her.
+Now a grown woman and a captain in her own right, Fortune has taken back the pistols that are her birthright and with them her revenge, blowing up the Dreadway with Gangplank on it.
+Fortune seeks to rule Bilgewater, but some remaining captains oppose her rule.
 Fortune is torn between her desire to be a fairer ruler than Gangplank and the anger she has nursed over the long years of plotting her revenge.
 Unbeknownst to her, Gangplank yet lives: Illaoi of the indigenous Buhru people, Priestess of Nagakaboros and his former lover, pulled him from the deep.
 Gangplank schemes and bides his time, making unusual allies in a bid to reclaim the throne that was usurped from him.